ID: MRFR/CnM/4519-HCR | February 2021 | Region: Global | 100 pages

-Notable players profiled in the precious metal catalyst market include Vineeth Precious Catalysts Pvt Ltd (India), Heraeus Group (UK), Johnson Matthey (UK), Alfa Aesar (U.S.), Clariant (Switzerland), Evonik Industries AG (Germany), BASF SE (U.S.), American Elements (U.S.), Sabin Metal Corporation (U.S.), and Chimet S.p.A.
+The market for precious metal catalysts features significant players such as Vineeth Precious Catalysts Pvt Ltd (India), Heraeus Group (UK), Johnson Matthey (UK), Alfa Aesar (U.S.), Clariant (Switzerland), Evonik Industries AG (Germany), BASF SE (U.S.), American Elements (U.S.), Sabin Metal Corporation (U.S.), and Chimet S.p.A.
 (Italy).

 Platinum, palladium, rhodium, gold, iridium, and rhenium comprise the group.